 Aberporth became the first village in Wales to become 'plastic free' , with businesses and residents contributing to the campaign.

 Pen Trwyn Cynwyl is a great spot for spotting dolphins, as is the clifftop path between Aberporth and Tresaith.

 The Ceredigion section of the Wales Coast Path at Aberporth follows the coastline south to Tresaith and has a level stretch, adapted with the less mobile in mind.

-The nearest Tourist Information Centre is at Cardigan and if you're looking for somewhere to stay in Aberporth, take a look at our accommodation pages.
+The nearest Tourist Information Centre is at Cardigan and if you're looking for somewhere to stay in Aberporth, see our listing of VistWales quality graded accommodation.